chipsalliance/chisel/docs/src/cookbooks/cookbook.md

     val enq = Flipped(Decoupled(UInt(8.W)))
   })

-  // Make a Reg of the correct type instead of using RegNext val monitor = Reg(Output(chiselTypeOf(io.enq))) monitor := io.enq // monoconnect will ignore directions of right-hand side
+  // Make a Reg which contains all of the bundle's signals, regardless of their directionality val monitor = Reg(Output(chiselTypeOf(io.enq))) monitor := io.enq // monoconnect will ignore directions of right-hand side
   // dontTouch so that it shows up in the Verilog